-37 The term "customer loans" herein refers to amounts lent by local business units of domestic banks to their customers.
+&lt;sup>37 The term "customer loans" herein refers to amounts lent by local business units of domestic banks to their customers.
 It excludes interbank lending.

-38 The term "real estate-related loans" includes loans for construction, house purchases, and house refurbishments.
+&lt;sup>38 The term "real estate-related loans" includes loans for construction, house purchases, and house refurbishments.

 Currently, the non-performing loans (NPL) ratio of real estate-related loans was relatively low.
-However, the debt servicing capability of residential mortgage borrowers may be face undermined in the of rising unemployment rates, declining real incomes and shrinking personal wealth under the current sluggish economic environment.
+However, the debt servicing capability of residential mortgage borrowers may be the undermined in face of rising unemployment rates, declining real incomes and shrinking personal wealth under the current sluggish economic environment.
 Together with a cooling off in the real estate market and downward pressures on housing prices, the credit risk of real estate-related loans could possibly increase.